Paczur/awm/REAMDE.md

 ##Disclaimer
 As it is pre-alpha software, functionality is not finnished and bugs are to be expected.
+Whole project configuration and installation is made for my personal machine don't expect it to just work.
+It will probably be changed many times.

 ##Features
 - status bar with builtin launcher